juploadscode/yolov3/yolov3_custom_object_detect/README.txt

 Step 2 - Open the 'train_yolov3_custom_dataset_colab.ipynb' file and follow the directions there.

 Step 3 - After completeing everything in Step 2, open the main.py file and follow the directions there.
+**I did not include my weights file due to the large file size.